DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The instructional design anticipates the user's temptation to copy and paste and provides a clear rationale for why they should not, creating a more effective learning experience.

 ---

+#### FIRST CHALLENGE - centering and styling an image

+### Course Step Number: 584

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This challenge required the student to apply new CSS properties to an image.
+The student successfully centered the image, applied a sepia filter, and gave it rounded edges, demonstrating a key skill: utilizing online resources to find solutions for new coding problems.

+##### Insights from Chat Discussion summary

+- The learner successfully completed all three parts of the challenge, using the provided `index.html` and `stylesheet.css` to correctly implement the solutions.
+- This challenge reinforced the best practice of independent research and the separation of HTML (structure) and CSS (presentation).

+---